COORDINATION -2

 These are the plant movements induced by external stimuli.
 These stimuli include:

-• Light
+- Light

-• Moisture
+- Moisture

-• Gravity
+- Gravity

-• Chemicals
+- Chemicals

-• Touch
+- Touch

-Paratonic movements include tropic and nastic movements
+Paratonic movements include tropic and nastic movements.

 Tropic Responses

 These are growth movements that are caused by a wide range of stimuli.
-In this case the plant grows either towards or away from the stimulus.
+In this case, the plant grows either towards or away from the stimulus.
 If the response is towards the stimulus it is referred to as positive.
 If the response is away from the stimulus it is referred to as negative.
 Tropic movements are mediated through plant hormones.
 Tropisms are growth movements by plant organs in response to a unilateral stimulus, in which the direction of the movement is related to the direction of the stimulus.

 Plant Hormones

 The first plant hormones were discovered by a Dutch botanist Fritz Went in the year 1928.
 Fritz Went called these hormones auxin or more accurately, indoleacetic acid (IAA).
 This hormone has an extremely powerful effect on growth.
-Like the animal hormones, plant hormones act in very low concentrations.
+Like animal hormones, plant hormones act in very low concentrations.
 A solution of 0.001 milligram in a litre of water applied to the side of a shoot is enough to cause bending.

-Effects of Auxins Concentration on Growth
+Effects of Auxin Concentration on Growth

-Experiments demonstrating that a hormone regulates growth in shoots and roots
+Experiments demonstrating that a hormone regulates growth in shoots and roots.

 Tropisms